nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Reference by `eventName`.
   itself.
     * Pros: Do not need to have the `Index` in UI to know what `Event` it is, can just reference it by its name.
-    * Cons: Hard to type when the `eventName` is long, `eventName` not being unique will also cause issues .
+    * Cons: Hard to type when the `eventName` is long, `eventName` not being unique will also cause issues.

 ### \[Proposed\] Undo/redo feature